 The Chief knew all of the policemen and doormen around town; he fed most of the police department.
 By "taking care" of the doormen at the hotels, he built his business.

 Ruggeri's was known for their charcoal broiled steaks, their seafood and their authentic Italian dishes.
 They were also renown for their toasted ravioli.

-Anybody who played St. Louis knew Ruggeri's: Rosemary Clooney, Robert Young, the Cisco Kid, Rocky Marciano.
+Anybody who played St. Louis knew Ruggeri's.
+Rosemary Clooney, Robert Young, the Cisco Kid, Rocky Marciano.
 Broadcasters (Jack Buck, Harry Caray, Vin Scully) and ballplayers ate at Ruggeri's.
-Most of them stayed at the Chase in those days.
-Hack, the maitre d' at the Tenderloin Room, would send them over.
+Most of them stayed at the Chase in those days; Hack, the maitre d' at the Tenderloin Room, would send them over.
 KMOX personality Jack Carney was a house favorite.
 He would order a bottle of wine and never drink a glass; he'd offer the wine to the waiters on the floor.
 The next day on the air, Carney would crack jokes about the waiters at Ruggeri's drinking the customers' wine.

-In 1955, Henry Ruggeri doubled the size of his
+In 1955, Henry Ruggeri again enlarged his

-restaurant, adding new kitchen and dining facilities.
+restaurant, doubling its size and adding new kitchen and dining facilities.